- Sports Offered By Season

 Students are not allowed to play on an outside team (same season, same sport).
-Please note that golf, tennis, swimming/diving have exemptions.
-See athletic office for further information.
+Please note that golf, tennis and swimming/diving have exemptions.
+See the athletic office for further information.

 Students can play on an outside team (same season, different sport) only if they have received the proper permission from the school administration.
 See form 5.13.